Hakata doll Hakata ningyo

-The name Hakata dolls first appeared at the time of the 3rd Domestic Industrial Exhibition in 1890, when the dolls won a prize in recognition of their elegance and beauty.
-The name Hakata ningyo was written on the certificate of commendation, and ever since it has been popularly linked with the dolls.
+The name Hakata dolls first appeared at the time of the Third Domestic Industrial Exhibition in 1890, when the dolls won a prize in recognition of their elegance and beauty.
+The name Hakata ningyo was written on the certificate of commendation and has been linked with the dolls ever since.

 General Production Process